TheKruger/OpenPS/README.md

 IMPORTANT: These events will not called automatically.
 You need to define when need to call.

-- OnProgamStart
+- OnProgramStart
-- OnProgamExit
+- OnProgramExit
-- OnProgamInit
+- OnProgramInit

 # How to use